Choosing what foreign language to learn is one of the critical decisions you’ll make in your life. So, how do you decide what’s right for you?

 If you’re already convinced and confident about which language you should learn, that’s the one to pursue.

-For example, Spanish Music, especially Enrique Iglesia’s melodious song, happens to be my reason to learn Spanish.
+For example, Spanish Music, especially Enrique Iglesia’s melodious song, is my reason to learn Spanish.

-I have also studied some German because I was interested in higher education in Deutschland at one point in yesteryear.
+I have also studied some German because I was once interested in higher education in Germany.

 Well, that was the vivid memories of things that never happened.